 SIR BANI YAS ISLAND, UNITED ARAB EMIRATES

 While mainland and peninsulas are the order of the day for much of the trip there are islands that you can visit too One of which is Sir Bani Yas Island.
 The entire island is actually the top of a huge dome of salt created millions of years ago.
 Sir Bani Yas was originally home to Arabia’s largest wildlife reserve covering 87 km2 (34 sq mi).
 This is the one place to go for wildlife as decades of conservation work have greatly helped the thousands of large free-roaming animals and several million trees and plants that now grow here.
 You’ll also find a bird sanctuary within the wildlife reserve so a great place for bird watchers too.
-Activities here include wildlife safaris, kayaking along the coast, mountain bike tours, hiking and some great snorkelling options too.
+Activities here include wildlife safaris, like the Desert safari experience in Dubai, kayaking along the coast, mountain bike tours, hiking and some great snorkelling options too.

 Check out this video guide on Sir Bani Yas Island.

 Time sure flies when you’re having fun and its all too quick that you’re returning to Dubai for your flight home.
 If you want to extend your stay in the region why not check out one of the many amazing resorts in Dubai.

 There’s plenty of activities in the city and a never ended opportunity to shop as well!
 You may even catch a mermaid show or two.